Anujrathee7/Kanban-board/README.md

 # Kanban Board Application
 **By: Anuj Rathee (001715080)**

-*Note: AI systems like ChatGPT and Claude were used for improving documentation flow and formatting, debugging, and helping with writing test cases for jest and setting it up, and feature ideation.
-All code was written manually without AI-generated code.*
+*Note: AI systems like ChatGPT and Claude were used for improving documentation flow and formatting, working with tailwind css, and helping with writing test cases for routes using jest.
+All code was written by  me and No AI-generated code has been presented as my own work.*

 ## Tech Stack
 - **Frontend**: React with Tailwind CSS for responsive, utility-first styling